California (CA) law guide

 Largest rental markets

-Los Angeles, San Francisco, San Diego, San Jose, Sacramento
+Los Angeles, San Diego, San Francisco, San Jose, Sacramento

-The landlord must return the deposit, with an itemized statement of any deductions, within 21 days after the tenant moves out.
-For deductions effective January 1, 2026, landlords must also provide photographs documenting the unit condition at move-in, move-out, and after any repairs or cleaning.
+Landlords must return the deposit, with an itemized statement, within 21 days of the tenant moving out.
+Starting April 1, 2025, landlords must also provide dated photos before and after any repairs or cleaning.
+No portion of the deposit may be labeled non-refundable.

 This guide is general information, not legal advice.
-Governing statute: California Civil Code 1940 et seq. and the Tenant Protection Act (AB 1482).
+Governing statute: California Civil Code Sections 1940-1954.1; Code of Civil Procedure Section 1161.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 California FAQ